 Daily forecast: The latest from WRDW/WAGT First Alert Meteorologist Tim Strong

 AUGUSTA, Ga.
-(WRDW/WAGT) - Widespread showers will be moving out by this morning.
-Temperatures will remain in the mid to upper 60s.
-Winds will be out of the southwest between 8-15 mph.
+(WRDW/WAGT) - Partly cloudy skies with temperatures dropping to the upper 50s and low 60s early this morning.
+Winds will be out of the northwest between 3-8 mph.

-A few showers and storms look to remain possible early today, but the threat does look lower for severe storms.
-A cold front will be moving through during the day.
-Storm chances look highest along and south of I-20 in the afternoon and early evening.
-Highs today will be in the mid to low 80s.
-Winds will be out of the west between 10-15 mph.

-Drier weather returns for the second half of the work week and into next weekend.
-Temperatures by Thursday will be cooler with highs in the upper 70s and low 80s.
-Mostly sunny skies are expected during the day.
-Winds will be out of the northwest between 8-12 mph.
+High pressure builds into the region today bringing back drier and more seasonal air.
+Temperatures will be cooler with highs in the upper 70s and low 80s.
+Mostly sunny to partly cloudy skies are expected during the day.
+Winds will be out of the northwest between 5-12 mph.

-The weekend currently looks dry with wake up temps in the upper 40s Saturday increasing to the low 80s in the afternoon.
+The weekend looks dry with wake up temps in the mid to upper 40s Saturday increasing to the upper 70s in the afternoon.
 It’s looking warmer Sunday with lows in the mid 50s and highs in the mid to upper 80s.
 Mostly sunny skies expected through the weekend.

 Storms look to be possible again by early next week as heat and humidity make a return.
 Highs in the mid to upper 80s Monday and Tuesday with a 30% chance for storms.